imanidev/imanidev/README.md

 # Hi, I'm Imani.
 Glad you could stop by!

-I'm a Software Developer who's always excited to learn new tools and build interactive and user-friendly tools.
+I'm a Software Developer who's always excited to learn new tools and crafting amazing user experiences.

 ## 📚 On My Learning Plate:

-- React: Been diving into React to create dynamic and eye-catching UIs
-- CRUD: Brushing up on CRUD (Create, Read, Update, Delete) operations
+- React
 - Bootstrap
 - Tailwind
 - Typescript